soedinglab/spacepharer/README.md

 ### Searching and predicting matches

-The `predictmatch` workflow gives more control about the execution of the prediction.
-Here the a seperate control sequence set DB `controlSetDB` can be used.
-For example, we can assume that any spacer hit towards an eukoryota targeting virus is a false positive:
+The `predictmatch` workflow gives more control of the execution of the prediction.
+Here a seperate control sequence set DB `controlSetDB` can be used.
+For example, we can assume that any spacer hit towards a eukoryota-targeting virus is a false positive:

     spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmp --reverse-setdb 0 spacepharer downloadgenome GenBank_eukvir_2018_09 controlSetDB tmp --reverse-setdb 0